santa112358/hashtagable/README.md

 - Supported Languages are English, Japanese, Korean, Spanish, Arabic, and Thai.

-- For more customization, [DetectableTextField](https://pub.dev/packages/detectable_text_field) is recommended.
-The package itself is almost same as hashtagable, but the target of detection is flexible.

 If you have any requests or questions, please feel free to ask on [github](https://github.com/santa112358/hashtagable/issues).